Greenpilot4/pokego-raid/README.md

 # pokego-raid
 This is a selfbot application that is used to join remote pokemon go raids faster than autoclickers.
 This was created as a ***proof of concept***, as a solution to autoclickers.
+Used in https://discord.gg/pgrr
 ## Features
 - Scrapes current bosses from [The Silph Road](https://thesilphroad.com/raid-bosses)
 - Saves token to `token.json`